mobahug/mobahug/README.md

 <!-- 👯 I’m look
-polishing and debugging
-tinder clone soon ready
-after some hard time actually could make it tried to make assignment bugfixing failed but got a new opportunity still waiting waiting after my very first tech interview got back to school and almost finished the frontend of the tidne clone got better got sick excited about an icoming dev interview today continued to work on the tinder clone frontend part and sent couple of applications too (exciting times) start to look for job today s log - i finally could make properly the tinder clone images to limit down frontend backend and add default image if no picture present first application officialy sent puted private the tinder clone repo

 - 🤔 I’m looking for junior software developer job
 - 💬 You can't learn everything, but you have to convince yourself that you can learn anything - John Carmack
 - 📫 developing tinder continuing on gitlab repo,